Benjamin Wolozin

 Benjamin Wolozin is an American pharmacologist and neurologist currently at Boston University School of Medicine.
 He is also an Elected Fellow of the American Association for the Advancement of Science.

 Education

 Wolozin received his B.A. from Wesleyan University (Middletown, CT) in 1980 and his M.D., Ph.D. from the Albert Einstein College of Medicine in 1988.
+His graduate work at Albert Einstein College of Medicine was done in the laboratory of Peter Davies.
+His trainees have positions throughout academia, industry and non-profits.

 Career

-He is currently a professor of Pharmacology, Neurology, and the Program in Neuroscience at Boston University School of Medicine.
+He is currently a professor of Anatomy and Neurobiology, Neurology, Pharmacology/Physiology and Biophysics, and the Program in Neuroscience at Boston University School of Medicine.

 Wolozin is a member of Evans Center for Interdisciplinary Biomedical Research and Genome Science Institute in Boston University.
 He is also co-founder and Chief Scientific Officer (CSO) of Aquinnah Pharmaceuticals Inc., a biotechnology company developing novel therapeutics to treat Alzheimer's disease, and Amyotrophic Lateral Sclerosis.

 Honours

 Wolozin has published over 150 papers, including publications in Science, Nature, and PNAS.
 He has been elected as a fellow of the AAAS, the Spivack Distinguished Scholar in Neuroscience Award (BU), the Zenith Award (Alzheimer Association), Collaborator of the Year (BU Evans Center), Fellow of the Society for Skeptical Inquiry, Teacher of the year (Loyola University), A.E.
 Bennett Award (Soc.
 For Biological Psychiatry), Commissioned Officer Commendation Award (PHS), Donald B. Linsdley Award (Soc.
 For Neuroscience), Medical Scientist Training Fellowship, NSF Fellowship (declined), Hawk Prize for Biochemical Research (Wesleyan), Departmental Honors and Magna Cum Laude Latin honors (Wesleyan University).